DD4WH/SongBeam/README.md

 * frequency domain application of the four FIR filters (FFT-convolution with FIR filter masks and subsequent iFFT) to the four mic channels
 * sum up all the delayed audio channels for the beamformed output signal

-Testing the beamforming effect should be done while steering at 45 degrees or -45 degrees, the attenuation from other directions is largest for these angles.
-Expect a max of about 20dB of attenuation.

-Avoid using 0 degrees: in this case, the expected attenuation in other directions is lower than 6dB, because in this special case no delays are applied to the mic channels.